What is Learn to Row?

 How much is it?

-The cost for 2019 has still to be finalised, but will be in the region of £60.
+The course costs £60 plus a booking fee.
 For this, you get six 2 hour sessions, based at our site in Fell Foot Park, in our training quads.
 Our courses are run by our team of highly qualified Level 2 coaches and Learn to Row instructors to give you top-notch coaching in technique, boat handling and safety.

 How do I sign up?

-Please review the questions below to check that rowing is for you and if it is please contact us through the contact page on this website.
+Please review the questions below to check that rowing is for you and if it is please use the link at the bottom of the page to sign up.

 Is rowing for you?

 Do I need the fitness level of an Olympic athlete to enjoy rowing?

 No, not unless you want to row in the Olympics.
 We have club members who train hard to compete at a high level but we also have lots of recreational rowers who just enjoy being on the water with friends, getting a little gentle exercise.
 There are opportunities to compete in novice races where the emphasis is mainly on fellowship and fun but be warned, recreational rowers can sometimes discover a hidden competitive side!